phodal/awesome-iot/README.md

 * [devify-server ★ 53 ⧗ 1](https://github.com/DevifyPlatform/devify-server) - s extremely light weight, and is very easy to use.
 It aims to help developers to create IoT application servers, faster.
 * **[GoBot ★ 2062 ⧗ 1](https://github.com/hybridgroup/gobot)** - Golang framework for robotics, physical computing, and the Internet of Things.
 * [Grow IoT ★ 7 ⧗ 7](https://github.com/CommonGarden/Grow-IoT) - is a full javascript based IoT stack with a simple API and basic user interface.
+* [guh](https://github.com/guh/guh) -  is an open source IoT (Internet of Things) server, which allows to control a lot of different devices from many different manufacturers.
 * **[heimcontrol.js ★ 1306 ⧗ 4](https://github.com/ni-c/heimcontrol.js)** - Home-Automation with node.js and Raspberry PI.
 * [IoT 433 MHz ★ 121 ⧗ 11](https://github.com/roccomuso/iot-433mhz) - IoT System to control 433 MHz RC power sockets, PIR, Door Sensors and much more.
 * [IoT SOL ★ 38 ⧗ 0](https://github.com/01org/Intel-iot-services-orchestration-layer) - The total solution that provides visual graphical programming for developing IoT applications.